 In 1969, CRRP was renamed People for Open Space to reflect the group’s new commitment to preserving additional spaces such as ranch lands, agricultural lands, and wildlife preserves.
 POS continued the campaign for open space throughout the seventies, helping to establish the Mid-Peninsula Open Space District (1972) and Suisun Marsh (1974).
 POS was also involved in campaigning for a regional government to protect the environmental and economic quality of the Bay Area, taking the campaign to Sacramento to be defeated by one vote.
 In 1976, POS added the goal of establishing a permanent regional greenbelt to the agenda.
 POS established Greenbelt Congress in 1984 as a parallel group that fought for open space through activism and grassroots organizing.

 After three years of parallel work, Greenbelt Congress and POS merged to become Greenbelt Alliance—establishing the organization’s dual focus of grassroots activism and policy research.
 During this decade, Greenbelt Alliance published reports on Bay Area farming and affordable housing issues.
-In 1987, after seven years of researching the effects of affordable housing on preserving open space, Greenbelt Alliance began endorsing affordable compact development housing projects.
+In the 1980s, after years of researching the effects of affordable housing on preserving open space, Greenbelt Alliance began endorsing smart growth projects.

 “Greenbelt Alliance has played a pivotal role in the greening of the Bay Area, because of its longevity, its regional scope, and its inspired leadership.”